-How is the 2018 trip planning coming on?
-If you are planning a trip across Spain in 2018 then this post of my favourite things to do in Tarragona might be of interest to you.
-Train or plane?
-RENFE’s high speed trains AVE offer a comfortable alternative to taking the plane or car.
-I’ll be later writing a post to give you a price comparison between plane and taking the train and pros/cons of train vs plane.
+How is the 2022 trip planning coming on?
+If you are planning a trip across Spain in 2022 then this post of my favourite things to do in Tarragona might be of interest to you.
+RENFE’s high speed trains AVE offer a comfortable alternative to taking the plane or car when it comes to travelling across Spain.
+PS Checkout my brand new post of the cheapest ways to travel Europe using the train.

 To help give you an idea of what you can discover on a short ‘train trip’ across Spain, I embarked a fortnight ago on a 5 day whirlwind road trip across Spain by train.
 I started the trip at the lesser known Roman era port city of Tarragona before then taking the AVE train to Zaragoza ( checkout my guide to Zaragoza on a budget ), to the capital Madrid ( here’s my guide to Madrid on a budget )and then finishing in the Moorish gem, Seville. ( Here’s the guide to Seville on a budget )It was a pretty hectic trip but you would be surprised at what you can fit in, even with 24 hours in each city.
 To help give you an idea, I am going to share with you a series of 24 hour guides to each city.In this post I am outline all the best things to do in Tarragona.
 Just an hour by train from Barcelona, the city is a perfect day trip away and warrants an overnight stay.